gcallah/JohnGray/papers/callahan.md

 Gray might respond that morality is not like science in this regard.
-But that answer is question begging: whether it is or isn't is the point of contention, and Gray certainly cannot show that there are no better or worse answers to moral questions simply by showing that there are different answers.
+But that answer is question begging: whether it is or isn't is the point of contention, and Gray certainly cannot show that there are no better or worse answers to moral questions simply by showing that there are various answers to them.

 Gray contrasts the idea of morality found, for instance, in Christianity, with that of the Chinese ideal of "living according to *tao*" (2020, p.
 47).
-But this ignores the deep similarities between Taoism and Christianity, as demonstrated by, e.g., Damascene 2002 or Lewis 1974..
+But this ignores the deep similarities between Taoism and Christianity, as demonstrated by, e.g., Damascene 2002 or Lewis 1974.

 In the last chapter of *Feline Philosophy*, Gray offers ten "feline hints" (2020, pp. 108-111).
 All of them are interesting, and many of them strike me as fairly sound.
-But entire list rests uneasily with feline commandment number nine, which advises "Beware anyone who offers to make you happy": isn't that what Gray (or his cat?) is doing with this list?
+But the entire list rests uneasily with feline commandment number nine, which advises "Beware anyone who offers to make you happy": Isn't that what Gray (or his cat?) is doing with this list?

 After these ten hints, he writes, "Eternity is not another order of things, but the world seen without anxiety" (2020, p.
 111).
-This is a profound insight; one might be tempted to call it "religious."
-And indeed, one can find this idea also expressed by Buddha and Christ.
+This is a profound insight; and indeed, one can find this idea also expressed by Buddha and Christ.

 ### The New Leviathans